Obedience Training Information

-The Wonderdogs offer DVD’s that give you our expert guidance in the convenience of your home.
+The Wonderdogs offer Video’s that give you our expert guidance in the convenience of your home.
 Thousands of dog owners have trained their dogs successfully by using the Wonderdogs fun, fast, and simple methods.
 For more information click here.

 Problem Behaviour Consultation – starts at $55 for a 30 minute consultation.

 Imagine a stress-free relationship with your dog!
 No more soiled carpets, barking, door dashing, or chewed-up prized possessions.
 Try a 1 hour consultation – you will be amazed at the results.

 Whether you prefer mornings, afternoons or evenings, we can deliver.
 For clients with busy schedules, this is one of the biggest advantages of individual over group classes.

 If you live within Greater Victoria, we can usually schedule your appointments within 5 to 10 minutes of your home.

 - Fast Results!